-I've played bass or guitar on over 150 independent recordings and can be seeing playing bass with Don Cheadle in the movie Miles Ahead.
+I've played bass or guitar on nearly 300 independent recordings and can be seeing playing bass with Don Cheadle in the movie Miles Ahead.

 - Fast turnaround (normally within 3 business days)